 Postdoctoral researcher, funded by a personal 4-year mobility grant awarded by the Swedish Research Council Formas

-I am a wildlife ecologist currently exploring the responses to predation and anthropogenic disturbances of a semi-domesticated herbivore, from a behavioral, ecological and physiological point of view.
+I am a wildlife ecologist currently exploring the responses to predation and anthropogenic disturbances of semi-domesticated reindeer, from a behavioral and ecological point of view.

 Throughout my academic career, I have worked on a wide range of topics and systems.
 I started with exploring technical aspects of the analysis of animal home ranges using radiotelemetry.
-Then, I moved to the study of host-parasite systems, insect physiology and behavior.
+Then, I moved to the study of host-parasite systems, insect physiology, and behavior.
 Later, I explored temporal variability in the habitat selection patterns of a top-predator, and lastly I investigated the responses of a pastoral system to losses of food resources.
-In my current projects, I investigate the processes that link human activities and predators to the most influential herbivore of arctic and subarctic ecosystems, the reindeer, and how those processes impact reindeer food resources.
+In my current project, I investigate the processes that link human activities and predators to the most influential herbivore of arctic and subarctic ecosystems, the reindeer, and how the impact of those processes cascades down to reindeer food resources.